jaeqiu/cse-notes/Computer Science/Y2/Q1/Machine Learning/Ethics.md

 Utilitarianism: consequence, "for the greater good" Virtue ethics: agent-focused, about character development

+Duty Ethics: Always act in such a way that you treat everyone as an end in themselves, with respect for their basic rights, and not merely as a means to your own ends.
+What matters are the reasons for which you act, the right reason for any action being that it is done for the sake of duty alone.

 Engineers are moral agents
 Moral agents can be held accountable for their actions because they have the ability to tell right from wrong.